jamf/regatta/docs/operations_guide/backups.md

 See the [Helm Chart](https://github.com/jamf/regatta-helm/blob/master/charts/regatta/values.yaml) or the [CLI documentation](cli/regatta_leader.md) for reference.

-Additionaly, a *token* must be provided during Regatta startup which is then provided to the `regatta backup` command:
+Additionally, a *token* must be provided during Regatta startup which is then provided to the `regatta backup` command:

 ```bash